 While I don’t have time to take up a new hobby, if an opportunity presents itself I’ve been pushing myself to say “yes” instead of “couch.”
 Two years ago it was the chance to do live fashion drawing at a Dior event in Dallas, this year it was writing a series of fun, pop-y native advertising pieces.
 Nothing spices up my design day job like a brief affair with another creative outlet.

 A Little is Better Than Nothing

 I’ve been making time for quick, deadline-free, client-free projects, usually during my lunch break.
-A quick sketch or collage keeps my mind at least leaning toward inspired even as I mourn the epic abstracts, fanciful fashion illustrations and endless artistic output of my Instagram feed.
+A quick sketch or collage keeps my mind at least leaning toward inspired even as I mourn the epic abstracts, fanciful fashion illustrations, and endless artistic output on my Instagram feed.
 If for everything there is a season, I think this is my season of maintaining and protecting my creative spirit, holding out faith there will be a productive time to stoke it again.

 Do you make creative resolutions?
 How do you maintain your creativity in these fast-paced, “do more with less” times?